MacHeathz/RunAnalysis/CodeBook.md

 [see also the README document that describes the code in greater detail](README.md)

 ###Constraints
-Only columns that use a mean() or std() function are selected.
+Only columns that use a `mean()` or `std()` function are selected.
 I am aware that there are other columns that contain a meanFreq for example.
 However, they don't contain values of raw data, they have been processed, and because I only wanted to consider raw data values, I left those out.

 ##Description of the variables in the tiny_run_analysis.txt file
 The final output of the script is a dataset containing 180 observations of 68 variables.
-The 180 rows is easily deducted, since there were 6 activities and 30 test subjects in total.
-Since we grouped on Activity and Subject, we arrive at 6x30 = 180 groups for which the mean was calculated on all variables.
+The 180 rows can easily be checked and found correct.
+Since there were 6 activities and 30 test subjects in total, and we grouped on Activity and Subject, we arrive at 6x30 = 180 groups for which the mean was calculated on all variables.

 Dplyr provides a summary of the tidy dataset:
 ```